chandana-sri522/BI_Projects/README.md

 # Power-BI Projects

 # Overview :
-The primary objective of these projects are to demonstrate the practical application of Power BI in creating insightful dashboards, enabling better decision-making through data visualization.
+The primary objective of these projects are to demonstrate the practical application of Power BI in creating insightful reports, enabling better decision-making through data visualization.
 These Power BI projects are a dynamic and interactive  that provides insights  to analyze key metrics such as revenue, profit, and customer trends etc to support data-driven decision-making.